sockthedev/lists/readme.md

-# PWA
+# Lists

-An example aggressively offline progressive web application.
+Create lists, and share it with others.

+> This is mostly an experimental project to figure out how to build an aggressively offline PWA.

 ## Stack